51-101. State Library; what constitutes.

 51-708.
 Limitation of actions; liability.

-(1) An action shall not be brought against a museum for damages because of injury to or loss of property loaned to the museum more than three years from the date the museum gives the lender or claimant notice of the injury or loss or ten years from the date of the injury or loss, whichever occurs earlier.
+(1) An action shall not be brought against a museum for damages because of injury to or loss of property loaned to the museum more than one year from the date the museum gives the lender or claimant notice of the injury or loss or ten years from the date of the injury or loss, whichever occurs earlier.

 (2) An action shall not be brought against a museum to recover property on loan more than one year after the date the museum gives the lender or claimant notice of its intent to terminate the loan or notice of acquisition of title to undocumented property.

-(3) An action shall not be brought against a museum to recover property on loan more than seven years from the date of the last written contact between the lender or claimant and the museum as evidenced by the museum's records.
+(3) An action shall not be brought against a museum to recover property on loan more than one year from the date of the last written contact between the lender or claimant and the museum as evidenced by the museum's records.

 (4) A lender or claimant is considered to have donated loaned property to the museum if the lender fails to file an action to recover the property on loan to the museum within the time periods specified in subsections (1) through (3) of this section.